BBC Hereford & Worcester: Programming

-As of 2022, local programming is produced and broadcast from the BBC's Worcester studios from 6am – 10pm each day, comprising a 6.00-10.00 breakfast show, 10.00-14.00 morning show, 14.00-18.00 afternoon show and 18.00-22.00 evening show.
-These shows must contain at least 60% speech content within the core broadcast hours of 06.00-19.00, with full speech content during the breakfast peak of 07.00-08.30, with a minimum requirement of 95 hours of locally-made programme that provides news, information and content relevant to the areas and communities it serves.
+Until 2023, local programming was produced and broadcast from the BBC's Worcester studios from 6 am to 10 pm each day, comprising a 6 am to 10 am breakfast show, 10 am to 2 pm morning show, 2 pm to 6 pm afternoon show and 6 pm to 10 pm evening show.
+The station's programming which is exclusive to the station is now mainly broadcast between 6am and 2pm on weekdays.
+Programming outside of these times is mainly shared with some other stations or with one other station.
+These shows must contain at least 60% speech content within the core broadcast hours of 6 am to 7 pm, with full speech content during the breakfast peak of 7 am to 8:30 am.
+The station must also contain at least 95 hours of locally made programming per week, that provides news, information and content relevant to the areas and communities it serves.

 The station's Saturday afternoon show is occupied by sports coverage under the BBC Hereford and Worcester Sport banner with The Sunday Gardening Show occupying the Sunday afternoon slot.
 On both weekend days, the evening slot is occupied by the BBC Music Introducing programme which features music from new and up and coming artists from the local area.
-The show helped discover and launch the careers of Ellie Goulding, whose first air-play was on the station, Becky Hill and 220 Kid.
+The show helped discover and launch the careers of Ellie Goulding (whose first air-play was on the station), Becky Hill and 220 Kid.